Dalian iron ore hits multi-month high on demand optimism

 Mills are ramping up production but their iron ore inventories are relatively low, supporting iron ore prices, said a Shanghai-based iron ore trader, who requested anonymity as he is not authorised to speak to media.

-Steel prices are not rising as much as raw material prices, leaving mills struggling to generate profits, said a Shanghai-based iron ore analyst.
+Steel prices are not rising as much as raw material prices, leaving mills struggling to generate profits, a Shanghai-based iron ore analyst said.

 Rising steel output will also prevent steel margins from improving, analysts from Huatai Futures said in a note.

-The expectation of growing demand from steel mills supported coke prices while increasing overseas supply prospects temporarily weighed on coking coal.
-Coke DCJcv1 moved up 0.76% while coking coal DJMcv1 inched down by 0.3%.
+The expectation of growing demand from steel mills supported coke prices, while increasing overseas supply prospects temporarily weighed on coking coal.
+Coke DCJcv1gained 0.46%, while coking coal DJMcv1fell 1.01%.

-Steel futures prices were broadly on the up.
-Rebar on the Shanghai Futures Exchange SRBcv1 climbed by 0.97% to 4,260 yuan a tonne, hot-rolled coil SHHCcv1 gained 1.02%, and wire rod SWRcv1 ticked up 0.28%.
-Stainless steel SHSScv1 was flat.
+Steel futures prices were on the uptrend.
+Rebar on the Shanghai Futures Exchange SRBcv1 climbed by 1.26% to 4,272 yuan a tonne, hot-rolled coil SHHCcv1 gained 1.34%, stainless steel SHSScv1 grew 0.8%.
+Wire rod SWRcv1 ticked down 0.1%, though.

-(Reporting by Amy Lv and Dominique Patton in Beijing; Editing by Janane Venkatraman)
+(Reporting by Amy Lv and Dominique Patton in Beijing; Editing by Janane Venkatraman and Eileen Soreng)

 ((Amy.Lv@thomsonreuters.com;))